 Additionally, you will be introduced to special effects make-up: basic prosthetics and accurate casualty effects using wax and gelatin to create realistic cuts and burns.

-Taught in our state of the art Make-up Studios by Sophie Monro, who is a professional member of the ‘Make-up for Media and Performance’ team at AUB, this course will give you the opportunity to work in a realistic, comfortable and professional working environment.
+Taught in our state of the art Make-up Studios by Gabrielle Main, who is a professional member of the ‘Make-up for Media and Performance’ team at AUB, this course will give you the opportunity to work in a realistic, comfortable and professional working environment.

 THE COURSE INCLUDES